alibaba/hooks/packages/hooks/src/useDelayLoading/index.en-US.md

 1. When the page data request speed is fast, the page flicker caused by the short occurrence of 'loading' can be avoided.

-2. When the page data request data is fast, it can effectively reduce the number of component rendering and improve the performance.
+2. When the page data request speed is fast, it can effectively reduce the number of component rendering and improve the performance.

 ## Examples